dktr0/Punctual/README.md

 bundled inside the Estuary platform for collaborative live coding.

-Punctual was created by David Ogborn, building on top of the MusicW synthesis library (by David Ogborn, Spencer Park, and others).
+Punctual was created by David Ogborn, building on top of the MusicW synthesis library (by David Ogborn, Spencer Park, Jamie Beverley, and others).
 Conceptually, Punctual extends the work of Julian Rohrhuber and others on SuperCollider's JITlib notations.

 # Audio Output